[Hexen] Class change in-game causes instability, issues

-#1 Updated by jimigrey about 11 years ago
+#1 Updated by jimigrey over 13 years ago

 Class changing weapon bindingsAttachments:

-#2 Updated by danij about 11 years ago
+#2 Updated by danij over 13 years ago

 When a player class change occurs, the player is spawned again at the same location resulting in a new mobj.
 Problem is, there could be pointers to the old mobj all over the place, for sector sound origins and indeed enemy pursuit targets.
 Even though the old mobj is "removed", it may not actually be free'd, instead being moved to list of used mobjs ready for reuse, however, it might be a while before that happens and in the mean time, pointers to it are still valid.
 Thats why attacking the empty spot where you were when you changed class still causes you damage because there is copy of yourself there.

 Why are we calling P_SpawnPlayer in this instance?
 Do we truely want a new mobj at this time?
 If so then obviously we have quite a bit of bookkeeping that is missing that needs adding.

 Or by calling P_SpawnPlayer are we just trying to return the player to the state they would be in had they spawned at the current player position and of the target class?
 If so then it would be a good idea to split the default player state setup out of P_SpawnPlayer and into a new routine which can be called by both P_SpawnPlayer and P_PlayerChangeClass.

 Personally, I favour doing the later as its simpler all round.